Lauren O'Farrell

 Lauren O'Farrell, (born 1977) also known as Deadly Knitshade, is an English author and artist.
 She is best known for playing a major part in the beginnings of the UK graffiti knitting street art scene, creating the Stitch London craft community and founding graffiti knitting and craft collective Knit the City.

 As a graffiti knitting street artist she is attributed with creating the term 'yarnstorming' as a less violent alternative to the popular yarnbombing in graffiti knitting and the creation of the 'stitched story' style of graffiti knitting using amigurumi and handmade objects to create a themed artwork rather than the traditional cosy.

-Lauren creates her art under the Whodunnknit label and works and lives in London.
+O'Farrell uses the label Whodunnknit for her work, and lives in London.